-Moving out of the Sedgwick county courthouse?
+Moving out of the Sedgwick County Courthouse?
 Commissioners will vote to move 10 agencies Wednesday

-“COVID has been a huge monkey wrench in the wheels of justice, so it is very difficult to get trials completed, particularly criminal trials you have to be sure that issues like due process are followed,” said Judge Phil Journey, a judge in the Sedgwick County District Court judge.
+“COVID has been a huge monkey wrench in the wheels of justice, so it is very difficult to get trials completed, particularly criminal trials you have to be sure that issues like due process are followed,” said Sedgwick County District Court judge Phil Journey.

-According to one Sedgwick County commissioner, Sedgwick County has about 170 people being held on murder charges, and not enough space to meet the backlog.
+According to one Sedgwick County commissioner, the county has about 170 people being held on murder charges and not enough space to meet the backlog.

 The lease at the Ruffin building would be for three years.
 During that time, commissioners say they will be looking for a permanent new location.